 Once logged-in to RCRAInfo, a complete user’s guide is available within the application by clicking Documentation from the main navigation bar and selecting Help.
 On the Help page, click on User’s Guide, then Site Dashboard, and finally Biennial Report.
 The user guide is also helpful for the Annual Report Module.

 A RCRAInfo Industry User Registration e-learning course is available to assist with the registration process.
 Users will need to establish a free account within LearningZen to access this course and other courses associated with the RCRAInfo Industry Application.

 The State of California has created an instructional video.
-While this video demonstrates the electronic submitted process, it can also be used as a guide to complete the hard copy version of the forms.
+While this video demonstrates the processes of submitting a report through the Biennial Reporting Module, it can also be used as a guide to submit a report through the Annual Reporting Module or to complete the hard copy version of the forms.